synopsys-sig/synopsys-action/README.md

 Synopsys Action supports both self-hosted (e.g. on-prem) and Synopsys-hosted Black Duck Hub instances.

-No preparation is typically needed before running the pipeline.
-In the default Black Duck Hub permission model, projects and project versions are created on the fly and as needed.
+In the default Black Duck Hub permission model, projects and project versions are created on the fly as needed.

 The action will download the Bridge and Detect CLIs, run a SCA scan, and optionally break the build.